YonaGonca/Task-Tracker-CLI/readme.md

 ## Acknowledgments

-- Python for providing the tools to build yhis CLI.
+- Python for providing the tools to build this CLI.